 If that's not convincing enough, we've put together a compelling list of reasons that you need to visit Melbourne in the summer.

 It's Outdoors Events

 Melbourne is known as being an event city and in summer it comes to life with a multitude of community and sport events.
 The most notable event being the Australian open which runs for two weeks from mid January.
+It alone is a reason Melbourne is one of the best places to travel in January.
 During this time, the city is alive with Melburnians and tourists alike who enjoy the tennis and bands along the Birrarung Marr area of the Yarra River, just a short stroll from Flinders St, the city's main train station.